script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - There is a "New Path" button on the Paths Tool

 ## Preferences ->
+- Help System -> General -> Preferences -> Help System -> General -> Show tool tips
+- Tool Options -> Paint Options -> Keep the paint mode box at the top of the options
-- Tool Options -> Show link to brush default buttons, allows you to hide those buttons
+- Tool Options -> Paint Options -> Show link to brush default buttons, allows you to hide those buttons
-- Tool Options -> Show reset to brush default buttons, allows you to hide those buttons
+- Tool Options -> Paint Options -> Show reset to brush default buttons, allows you to hide those buttons
+- Tool Options -> Brush Options Sliders -> Pick and choose which sliders are visible at top level
+- Tool Options -> Tool Preset Editor -> change the size of the tool preset icon
 - Snapping -> Snapping Distance, increase snapping distance range
 - Image Windows -> Path handle size, makes path handles bigger
 - Tools Options -> Show tag filtering, to hide filter entry boxes and tagging input
 - Tools Options -> Tool Preset Editor, to set the size of the icon displayed by the Tool Preset Editor
 - Interface -> General -> Show available mode groups button, allows you to hide those buttons
-- Help System -> General -> Preferences -> Help System -> General -> Show tool tips
+- Interface -> Toolbox -> Flexible layout for the foreground and background colour picker

 ## Misc
 - The blank canvas message says "Start Autosave"